lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 Comments
 --------
 To add a comment to a file with LibreOffice Writer press :kbd:`Control +Alt +C`or :menuselection:`Insert --> Comment`.
 To add text on the comment click in the yellow area and type in your comment.
+To delete a comment press the downward pointed arrow in the yellow comment and select :menuselection:`Delete Comment`.

 Lists